 Nonelective contributions.
-You can, under a qualified 401(k) plan, also make contributions (other than matching contributions) for your participating employees without giving them the choice to take cash instead.
+You can also make contributions (other than matching contributions) for your participating employees without giving them the choice to take cash instead.
+These are called nonelective contributions.

 Employee compensation limit.
-No more than \$210,000 of the employee's compensation can be taken into account when figuring contributions.
+No more than \$230,000 of the employee's compensation can be taken into account when figuring contributions other than elective deferrals in 2008.
+This limit increases to \$245,000 in 2009.

 SIMPLE 401(k) plan.
 If you had 100 or fewer employees who earned \$5,000 or more in compensation during the preceding year, you may be able to set up a SIMPLE 401(k) plan.
-A SIMPLE 401(k) plan is not subject to the nondiscrimination and top-heavy plan requirements discussed later under Qualification Rules.
+A SIMPLE 401(k) plan is not subject to the nondiscrimination and top-heavy plan requirements discussed earlier under Qualification Rules.
 For details about SIMPLE 401(k) plans, see SIMPLE 401(k) Plan in chapter 3.